zhangxiaobobo/automate/readme.txt

-git is a version control system git is free software this is readme
+git is a distributed  control system git is free software distributed under the GPL this is readme